Global-Survival/curiosume/doc/netention_user_guide.md

 Trusted tags

 Have been reviewed by at least three trusted taggers.
-Unique objects that corresponds to the "good practices of creating a tag".
+Unique objects that correspond to the "good practices of creating a tag".

 Each created object gives or removes a certain amount of points.
 Each type of action provides then specific points that allows one to progressively access more potential within netention.

 This approach can also be applied to a naked mind protocol, rewarding and guiding users.

+- Good practices of tag's creation

+Each tag must have an unique function and meaning.

 - Personal tags